armadaproject/armada/docs/helm/executor.md

 It will then either have:
  - If the problem is deemed unretryable (for example the image is getting `InvalidImageName`) the job will get a JobFailedEvent and be considered Done
- - If the probelm is deemed retryable, the job will Have its lease returned to armada-server (JobLeaseReturnedEvent) and the job will be rescheduled
+ - If the problem is deemed retryable, the job will have its lease returned to armada-server (JobLeaseReturnedEvent) and the job will be rescheduled

 ```yaml
 applicationConfig: